dillbyrne/es-cec-input/README.md

 in the Button section above.
 If it works then proceed to the next section

 If you see output it will exit and tell you the key which is unsupported and a list of the supported keys.
+(If you see a lot of unsupported keys filled with gibberish, then you likely didn't already have a keyboard configured in EmulationStation as mentioned twice above)

 Ensure all your keys are supported and try again until you get no output.